-Process art is a form of artistic expression that focuses on the creative journey rather than the end result.
+Process art is a form of artistic expression that focuses on the creative journey rather than the result.
 It allows young children to explore and experiment with materials, techniques, and ideas without the pressure of creating something perfect or specific.
 It values the process itself as a valuable learning experience and encourages self-expression, problem-solving, and individuality.

 One of the key reasons why process art is significant for young children is that it nurtures their creativity and imagination.
 By engaging in open-ended activities, they are encouraged to think outside the box, experiment, and take risks.
 This freedom promotes divergent thinking, which is essential for problem-solving and innovation later in life.